 7. Immediate post-op checks and prescription of eye drops

-8. Follow-up visits to monitor healing, eye pressure, and visual stabilization
+8. Follow-up visits to monitor healing and vision

 9. Second-eye surgery planning if both eyes are being treated